Skip to main content

 The player should be airborne when detecting ledges.

-one miss check and one hit check. (in the video below, the red line is our miss check and the blue line is the hit check)
+We use a two-ray system to detect potential ledges: one miss check and one hit check.
+(In the video below, the red line is the miss check and the blue line is the hit check.)

 Detect Ledge Move Details